golanlevin/60-120/2025/assignments/creative_code/readme.md

 ---

+## 2.7E.
+In-Class Exercises

+For Tuesday 02/11, try to complete as many of the [In-Class Exercises](https://github.com/golanlevin/60-120/blob/main/2025/daily_notes/0206.md#in-class-exercises) as you can.
+This will not be graded, but it will be extremely educational and helpful practice.

+---

 # 2.8, 2.9, 2.10: Generative Designs

 *(Approxmately 5 hours total for all 3 exercises.
 Code sketches should be uploaded to OpenProcessing, and documented in Discord.)*